um-dang/conda_on_the_cluster/README.md

-# Conda on the Cloud
+# Conda on the Cluster

 **William Close**<br />
 **September 23, 2019**